BananaAccounting/Germany/EÜRDossier/1_Accounting File EÜR and Anlagenspiegel/Readme.md

 * Revised account plan, added accounts for reasons of completeness and plausibilty, updated descriptions
 * Updated groupings and headers so that they correspond to the 2019 DATEV/ Steuerberater nomenclature
 * DATEV Automatic accounts are marked in row **“DATEV Autom.”**.
 They correspond to standard DATEV settings without Steuerberater customizations
-* Related a standard Banana **VAT code** to corresponding accounts (see VAT table)
+* Related a standard Banana **VAT code** to corresponding automatic accounts (see VAT table)

     As the account plan is organized corresponding to the DATEV EÜR structure, the standard Banana print-out “**Formatierter Bericht nach Gruppen**” delivers a report that resembles the DATEV EÜR print-out scheme from a Steuerberater (see template “Kontennachweis für Einnahmeüberschußrechnung §4 Abs.
 3 EStG“)

-This file also contains information for ELSTER Kennzahlen/ SKR03 Zuordnung.
+Table Kategorien also contains information on ELSTER Kennzahlen/ SKR03 Zuordnung.
 You find these in the new rows "ELSTER UStVA 2019" and "ELSTER EÜR 2019".

+#### TVA table
-The **TVA table** is completely implemented.
-It works analog to the swiss version of the table and is based on the German Banana standard template.
-I have updated it to 2019 contents and completed all necessary information for practical usage and app programming:
+is completely implemented.
+It works ***analog to the swiss version of the TVA table*** and is ***based on the current German Banana standard template***.
+I have updated it to 2019 contents and completed all information necessary for app programming and usage:

 **MwSt/USt Code** The structure represents the ELSTER form for UStVA 2019.
-I have added/ completed relevant transaction cases to represent relevant transaction cases/ booking.
+I have added/ completed transaction cases in accordance with DATEV standard funktionality codes.

 **Gr** 0=Statistical accounts/ Assesment base (Bemessungsgrundlage), 1=Sales tax amout (USt-Betrag), 2=Input tax amount (VSt Betrag)

-**Gr1** Complete attribution of 1- and 2-digit DATEV tax codes
+**Gr1** Complete attribution of 1- and 2-digit DATEV tax codes.
+    In DATEV, the 2-digit DATEV codes 17, 18, 19, 91, 92, 94, 95 initiate TWO (USt AND VSt) consecutive TVA bookings instead of ONE (USt or VSt).
+Please refer further down to the section "Considerations on 3/4 digit DATEV code".
+See also **2.
+MwSt/USt Kto (Kz)**.

 **Gr2** Elster Kennzahlen UStVA 2019
+    + Kennzahlen in USt refer to Assesment base.
 2 numbers seperated by semicoloon: 1) Assesment base, 2) Tax amount
+    + Kennzahlen in VSt refer to Tax amounts

+**MwSt/USt-Konto** relates the corresponding MsST/USt-codes (transaction cases) to the different TVA accounts which are used in DATEV.
+This represents DATEV standard accounting rules.

+**2. MwSt/USt Kto (Kz)** In this additional row I store/ provide information about how DATEV operates in case of in the file, I have added a seperate row .

+In oder to mark

 attributed all Kennzahlen
 DATEV codes are attributed in the 1- and 2-digit version